Panama (Central America)Advice for All Destinations Immunisations Malaria Malaria Map Other Health Risks Alerts News

 - Confirm primary courses and boosters are up to date as recommended for life in Britain - including for example, seasonal flu vaccine (if indicated), MMR, vaccines required for occupational risk of exposure, lifestyle risks and underlying medical conditions.

-- Courses or boosters usually advised: Hepatitis A; Tetanus.
+- Courses or boosters usually advised: Hepatitis A.

-- Other vaccines to consider: Diphtheria; Hepatitis B; Rabies; Typhoid; Yellow Fever.
+- Other vaccines to consider: Diphtheria; Rabies; Tetanus; Typhoid; Yellow Fever.

-Yellow fever vaccination certificate required for travellers over 1 year of age arriving from countries with risk of yellow fever transmission and from countries with an active yellow fever outbreak.
+Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission.

 Notes on the diseases mentioned above